Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

 Once you have set your goals, use a vocal journal to can track your progress and you can also continue to video record and review yourself as you move towards your performance date.

-Recording yourself is the best way to monitor your progress by watching yourself back and seeing a before and after video of how you were when you started singing a particular song or working on a specific technique and how you’ve improved over a period of focussed practice.
+By watching yourself back and seeing a before and after video of how you were when you started singing a particular song or working on a specific technique can show how you’ve improved over a period of focussed practice.

 90 days is an excellent time frame for reassessing goals for your voice and overall vocal development.